-Travelling silently through the southern Ethiopian lowlands our Landcruiser grinds to a momentous halt, tires raking through loose earth as the metal frame narrowly avoids dusty children and curb-side market stalls.
-Chickens squark and flap as my Nikons crash into a dark footwell, the black tangle clattering in a heap amid a plume of orange dust.
-Twenty-four heavily armed soldiers strut past the front of our steaming beast, each outfitted in desert fatigues laden with grenade belts and heavy, well-oiled rifles of Russian origin.
-Jet black made-in-china boots trample the sun-beaten rock whilst an off-key melody carried on the wind punctuates the now-quiet ticking-over of our choked engine.
-Passing in front of us the juvenile soldiers press battle-scarred magazines into worn rifles, ratcheting their Soviet steel in preparation for the battle ahead.
+Travelling silently through the southern lowlands, our Landcruiser grinds to a momentous halt, tires raking loose earth, the metal frame narrowly avoiding dusty children and curb-side market stalls.
+Chickens squark and flap as my Nikons crash into the dark footwell – a black tangle clattering amid a plume of orange dust.
+Twenty-four heavily armed soldiers strut past the front of our steaming beast, their footsteps punctuating the ticking-over of our choked engine.
+Outfit in desert fatigues and laden with rifles of Russian origin, Jet-black made-in-china boots trample the sun-beaten rock as the platoon march to an off-key melody carried on the desert wind.
+Passing us by, they methodically press battle-scarred magazines into the worn rifles, ratcheting their Soviet steel in preparation for the battle ahead.

 The Ethiopian coffee highlands where china never restsBarnaby Jaco Skinner / Nikon Z6 / 70 - 200 f2.8 / Ethiopia

 Ethiopia’s coffee is considered by many as the pinnacle of organic dark roast beans grown anywhere in the world.
 The Bhuna coffee ceremony is stitched in to Ethiopia’s fabric with the smell of freshly roasted beans permeating every corner of this jewel in Africa’s crown.
 China, however, see less coffee and more revenue as they carve their way through the once lush rainforest, cutting huge swathes of land to build much needed transport routes.
 Not everyone, however, is in support of this government-driven initiative.